10 Best Drill & Impact Driver Combo Kits in 2023 – Top Picks & Reviews

 The included impact driver manages 1,400 inch-pounds of torque; plenty for driving screws into just about any material imaginable.
 Of course, the drill wasn’t left out, getting an impressive 300 unit watts out (UWO) of power, making it one of the most powerful drills we tested.

 Even though they’re powerful, these tools aren’t cumbersome in the least.
 They’re lightweight to avoid creating fatigue when using them for long periods.
 And the impact driver is especially compact, able to fit into the tightest spaces.
-And when you’re there, the built-in triple LED lights will ensure you can see what you’re doing.
+And while you’re there, the built-in triple LED lights will ensure you can see what you’re doing.

 To be fair, this kit is more expensive than other kits we’ve seen.
-But on top of the great quality of these tools, you also get convenient features like the large ½-inch chuck on the drill or the easy ¼-inch chuck on the driver that allows for one-handed bit changes.
+But on top of the great quality of these tools, you also get convenient features like the large ½-inch chuck on the drill, or the easy ¼-inch chuck on the driver that allows for one-handed bit changes.
 All in all, we think this is the best drill driver combo available today.

 2. CRAFTSMAN CMCK200C2 Cordless Drill Combo Kit – Best Value